jd-13/TFHelpers/docs/FilesAndLogging.md

 after this has been done (and therefore after constructing `CheckpointAndRestoreHelper`), otherwise `TensorboardLogHelper` will be unable to restore summaries.

+Note that this class uses tensorflow's default naming for tensorboard event files, which relies on using epoch time to make the file names unique.
+This means that if several of these objects are created within the same second, the last one may overwrite all the others.

     __init__(self, logDir, graph, summaryNames: List[str], shouldRestore: bool) Construct this object shortly before your training loop.
 This creates a `tf.summary.FileWriter` for the given `logDir` and `graph`.
 If you'd like additional scalar summaries that can be manipluated